lucasjkr/opencommerce/README.md

 - Added timestamps columns (added, modified) to all tables
 - Fixed issue where columns with DATE type had invalid default values. which could cause issues for developers attempting to modify the base tables.
+- Database is based on Opencart 3.0 database, but installation is as a series of Phinx migrations, which apply that database, then make changes subsequent to that.

 #### File Organization
 - Moved `/system/` directory outside of the public accessible path